NHSDigital/integration-adaptor-lab-results/README.md

 2) Translation

     At this step an EDIFACT has already been parsed and split into messages.
 Each message is translated into a FHIR Bundle.
-Any error occurring at this step, is logged and if an NHSACK is requested, appropriate is set in it.
+Any error occurring at this step is logged, and if an NHSACK is requested, appropriate information is set in it.
 Because of the error, no FHIR Bundle is created for that single message.
 Other messages are not affected and can still be processed.
 At the end of this step, a summary NHSACK is generated containing information about all the successes and failures of EDIFACT messages processing.

 3) Sending to `Outbound GP Queue`

     All individual EDIFACT messages that have been successfully translated into FHIR are sent to `Outbound GP Queue`.
-If an error occurs at this step, whole EDIFACT is rejected and it returns to the `Inbound MESH Queue` to be picked up again until MQ max retry value is reached.
+If an error occurs at this step, the whole EDIFACT is rejected and it returns to the `Inbound MESH Queue` to be picked up again until MQ max retry value is reached.
 After that, the EDIFACT is placed on the Dead Letter Queue and manual intervention is required.

 4) Sending NHSACK to `Outbound MESH Queue`

     All individual FHIR messages have been sent to the `Outbound GP Queue`.
 If an NHSACK was requested, it has been generated and sent to `Outbound MESH Queue`.
 If an error occurs at this step, the whole EDIFACT is rejected and it will be returned to the `Inbound MESH Queue` to be picked up again until MQ max retry value is reached.
 After that, the EDIFACT is placed on the Dead Letter Queue and manual intervention is required.
 Since the message has been already put on `Inbound MESH Queue`, it will be processed again causing duplicates to appear on the `Outbound GP Queue`.
-Handling duplicates is been described in the [duplicates](#duplicates) section.
+Handling duplicates is described in the [duplicates](#duplicates) section.

 ### Logging and debugging